mia-platform/documentation/docs/development_suite/api-console/api-design/microservices-cpu-resources.md

 It is not possible to be more precise than 1m and CPU is a always an absolute quantity.
 For example, 0.1 is the same amount of CPU on a single-core, dual-core, or 48-core machine.

 :::info
-In the microservice detail of Mia Platform DevOps Console, you can only express the CPU Resource value in m.
+In the microservice detail of Mia-Platform DevOps Console, you can only express the CPU Resource value in m.
 :::

 To learn more about Memory Resources, please visit [this page](https://kubernetes.io/docs/tasks/configure-pod-container/assign-cpu-resource/#cpu-units) of Kubernetes Docs.